Who is eligible for SUN Bucks?

 Every school district has a homeless liaison who works with unhoused students.

 If you are unhoused and do not have a mailing address, your SUN Bucks card can be mailed to your child's school.
-For help finding your homeless liaison, click on the link below.
+You can find your homeless liaison on the Massachusetts Department of Education's page.
 Select HOMELESS LIAISON from the dropdown and type the city/town where your child attends school.

-If you received SUN Bucks (Summer EBT) last year, please log into DTA Connect to make sure your address is current.
+If you received SUN Bucks last year, please log into DTA Connect to make sure your address is current.

 If you are unable to reach your homeless liaison, you should call the SUN Bucks hotline at 855-425-8770.